-Interested to taste the sumptuous flavors of Malaysia?
-Before you select a date and purchase your ticket, let's all face the truth.
-Whether we admit it or not, most of us are concerned with staying within our budget while traveling.
-To do that, one of the absolute musts before traveling is getting familiar with the official currency of your target destination.
+Are you interested in tasting the sumptuous flavors of Malaysia?
+Before you select a date and purchase your ticket, let’s all face the truth.
+Whether we admit it or not, most are concerned with staying within our budget while traveling.
+To do that, one of the absolute musts before traveling is to get familiar with the official currency of your target destination.

 The Malaysian ringgit (currency code: MR, currency symbol: MYR) is the official Malaysian currency and has been so since 1967.
-It is also among the nine most traded, major currencies in the world.
-That is because it is an easy-to-use and stable currency with a high degree of convertibility.
+It is also among the nine most traded major currencies in the world.
+That is because it is an easy-to-use and stable currency with high convertibility.

-The various denominations of paper notes that are in circulation in Malaysia fall into four categories: RM1, RM5, RM10, and RM50.
-The largest denomination is RM100, which is also the highest denomination among all countries in the region.
-Ringgit is subdivided into 100 sen. Unlike ringgit, the sen comes only in coin form and is available in denominations of RM1, RM5, 1RM0, RM20, and RM50.
+The various denominations of paper notes in circulation in Malaysia fall into four categories: RM1, RM5, RM10, and RM50.
+The largest denomination is RM100, the highest denomination among all countries in the region.
+Ringgit is subdivided into 100 sen. Unlike the ringgit, the sen comes only in coin form and is available in denominations of RM1, RM5, 1RM0, RM20, and RM50.

 After World War 2, Britain wanted to establish a new currency to replace their declining pound Sterling, and they chose the Malayan dollar, which was pegged to Sterling at par.

-The first series of ringgit banknotes consisted of notes that had four values: RM5, RM10, RM50, and RM100.
+- The first ringgit banknotes consisted of notes with four values: RM5, RM10, RM50, and RM100.
 There were no coins at the time.

-The third series of Malaysian banknotes was introduced in 2003, with a design similar to that of the first series.
+- The third series of Malaysian banknotes come with a design similar to that of the first series.

-In the fourth and the last Malaysian banknote series, only four types of banknotes were printed.
-There were notes denominated in RM10, RM20, RM50, and RM100, which were issued by the central bank, Bank Negara Malaysia.
+- In the fourth and last Malaysian banknote series, only four types of banknotes were printed.
+There were notes denominated in RM10, RM20, RM50, and RM100, issued by the central bank, Bank Negara Malaysia.

 Money is a topic that many of us find difficult to talk about.
-In today's society, money is not only a topic of conversation but can also be taboo.
-When we have something to say about money, the most important step is to find something that we are comfortable talking about and understand the topic in question.
+In today’s society, money is not only a topic of conversation but can also be taboo.
+When we have something to say about money, the most crucial step is finding something comfortable to talk about and understanding the topic.